novaprova/novaprova/doc/manual/getting-started.rst

 test function terminates immediately.
 If the test function gets to it's end and returns naturally, the test is considered to have passed.

-If we build run this test we get output something like this.
+If we build run this test we get output something like this (some details of the log messages have been replaced with ``...`` for clarity):

 .. highlight:: sh